garden in winter

 Shortly after we constructed our greenhouse I was telling a local friend about it.
 She told me she’d abandoned her greenhouse because the whiteflies were so bad.
 I’ve been keeping my eye out ever since, and felt fortunate that I hadn’t seen them.
 I don’t know why it took them so long or where they could have come from.
 Now I’m at wit’s end.

-They were a big problem in the greenhouse the summer of 2024, but after diligent spraying with spinosad soap and removing the affected plants, they were pretty well under control prior to and during the Fall ’24 and Winter ’25.
-It seems that some of them happily survived in the heated greenhouse throughout that winter.
+Whiteflies were first a problem in the greenhouse the summer of 2024, but after diligent spraying with spinosad soap and removing the affected plants, they were pretty well under control prior to and during the Fall ’24 and Winter ’25.
+Unfortunately, it seems that some of them happily survived in the heated greenhouse throughout that winter.

 Spring 2025 they began their return and hit with a vengeance all summer long.
 I just could not get them under control.
 They were horrible.
 After shaking some of the plants (particularly the tomatoes) it was like snow flying around in the greenhouse.
 I think that since they never died off completely over the winter in the cozy greenhouse, they came back and multiplied.
 And multiply they did!

 The whiteflies flew out of the greenhouse and began accumulating in the outdoor garden and I just couldn’t control them.
 They most liked the tomato plants, both in the greenhouse and in the bed outdoors directly adjacent to the greenhouse.
-They did a lot of damage to the tomato leaves,as seen in the photo, as well as to the tomato fruit.
-See TOMATOES.
+They did a lot of damage to the tomato leaves, as seen in the photo, as well as to the tomato fruit.
+See more about the tomato damage in TOMATOES.
 Later they moved on to the zucchini and bean plants in the main outdoor garden.
 I didn’t see much damage to those, and still harvested plenty of zucchini & beans.
+But they were there, laying eggs & multiplying.

 Our next plan is to remove all plants growing in the greenhouse by the end of December.
 For the month of January, we’ll turn off the heat and open the greenhouse windows & door to freeze out the greenhouse.
 We’ll also do a thorough cleaning of the greenhouse–all the nooks & crannies–to remove any trace of whiteflies.
 If that doesn’t kill them off, I don’t know what will.
 I only hope I don’t have as big a problem with them in the future as I did this summer.